freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-10.md

 ## --sentence--

-`_ nearly a _ now.
+`For nearly _ _ now.
 It started as a hobby, but it has become a significant part of my life.`

 ## --blanks--